 - Not disrupt other park functions, like sports, dog walking, picnicking, etc.

-You don’t have to pay to get space to start a community garden, but there may be some costs that your group should consider like tools, composting, fencing, plants, etc. There are many organizations that will fund community gardens, so do your research first!
+You don’t have to pay to get space to start a community garden, but there may be some costs that your group should consider like tools, composting, fencing, plants, etc. There are many organizations that will fund community gardens and reduce your expenses, so do your research first!

 Where else can I get more information about community gardens?